 Which are the famous and amazing landmarks in South America?

-The natural landmarks and natural features as well as man-made attractions in South America that we show below are well known for their unique locations, awe-inspiring features or outstanding design and architecture.
+The natural landmarks and man-made attractions in South America shown below are well known for their unique locations, awe-inspiring natural features or outstanding design and architecture.

 There are over 70 UNESCO world heritage sites in South America with Brazil having the most UNESCO sites in South America.
 Here are 20 of the most well-known monuments and famous landmarks on the South American continent.

-The following landmarks in South America were chosen as they are attract a huge number of visitors to the region each year.
-All these landmarks are major tourist attractions in South America and you will love to explore these inspiring sites.
+The following landmarks in South America were chosen because they are attract a huge number of visitors each year.
+All of these landmarks are major tourist attractions in South America and inspiring places to explore.

-The ancient ruins of Machu Picchu attract almost half a million visitors every year.
-This UNESCO world heritage site stands on the slopes of the Andes mountains in the deep jungle of the tropical rainforest of Peru.
+The ancient ruins of Machu Picchu attract almost half a million visitors each year.
+This UNESCO World Heritage Site lies high on the slopes of the Andes mountains in the deep jungle of the tropical rainforest of Peru.

-There are about 200 structures of the former citadel with remainders of walls, terraces and temples as well as a sacred stone with points that shows the equinoxes, which means the exact time the sun crosses the equator twice a year.
-The sun sets over the stone without throwing any shadow.
-More info about this landmark.
+There are about 200 stone structures of the former citadel with remainders of walls, terraces and temples.
+One of the most important features is a sacred stone that once was used as a solar calendar.
+During the equinoxes, when the sun crosses the equator twice a year, the sun sets directly over the stone without casting any shadow.

 The Amazon river is the world's second longest river and the rainforests of the Amazon river basin are known as the "lung of the earth".

-Sugarloaf mountain has received its name from its shape that resembled a traditional cone, which is referred to as sugarloaf - a shape that was already popular in the 16th century.
+You can ride to the top of Sugarloaf mountain with a cable car.
+The granite peak of Sugarloaf mountain received its name from its shape that resembles a traditional cone, which is referred to as sugarloaf - a shape that was already popular in the 16th century.

-Another easily recognisable landmark of South America is the Roman Catholic Cathedral in Brasília, the capital city of Brazil.
+Another easily recognisable landmark of South America is the Metropolitan Cathedral in Brasília, the capital city of Brazil.

-It is said that over one million people visit the Cathedral of Brasília every year.
+This UNESCO World Heritage Site is famous and more than one million people visit the Cathedral of Brasília every year.
 About two thirds of the Brazilians are Roman Catholics and thus Brazil is often referred to as the largest Roman Catholic country in the world.

 The Mendoza Wine Valley is unique for its stunning scenic location in Argentina with the vineyards at the foothills of the Andes mountain peaks.
 The Andes are the continent's longest mountain range.